McLARTY TREASURE MUSEUM

 The McLarty Treasure Museum stands on the site of the Survivors’ and Salvagers’ Camp of the 1715 Spanish Plate Fleet, a National Historical Landmark.

-In July 1715, a hurricane devastated 11 Spanish galleons laden with gold, silver, and other riches bound for Spain from the Americas.
+In July 1715, a hurricane devastated 11 Spanish galleons loaded with gold, silver, and other riches bound for Spain from the Americas.
 Approximately 1,500 survivors reached the shore, establishing a camp where the museum now sits.

 The Spanish salvaged much of the treasure over four years, but pirates, including Henry Jennings, also plundered the wrecks.
 Rediscovered in the 1960s, the wrecks continue to yield artifacts, cementing the region’s nickname, the “Treasure Coast.”